 However, measuring how ROI applies to a mobile initiative can be difficult.

-Just as you would every other aspect of your business, an enterprise mobile application requires thorough management and reporting tools.
+Just as you would every other aspect of your business, measuring the cost and ROI of enterprise apps requires thorough management and reporting tools.

 App metrics should be monitored continuously and have action plans that stem from each report.